klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 A small [MaxBytesHandler](https://pkg.go.dev/net/http@master#MaxBytesHandler) middleware was added to the `http` package.
 This middleware limits the amount of data read from a request body or written in a response.
 Most Go HTTP routers and web frameworks already provide such a middleware, often to prevent denial-of-service attacks.

 The `go vet` linting tool was updated to work with generic functions and types.
-Did you know that `go vet` is run automatically when you `go test` your application?
+Did you know that `go vet` is automatically run when you `go test` your application?

 Our beloved formatting tool `gofmt` now reads and formats source code files concurrently making it significantly faster.
 To be honest, formatting speed was never an issue for any Go code base I worked with.

-TLS 1.0 and TLS 1.1 are disabled for by default now for _client_ connections, the server side still allows TLS 1.0.
+TLS 1.0 and TLS 1.1 are disabled by default now for _client_ connections, the server side still allows TLS 1.0.

 ## Compiler